 8. What Additional Costs Could Be Necessary to Prepare the Land for Living?

 In addition to the purchase price of the land, you may need to be prepared for extra costs associated with preparing your land for its intended use.
 Some additional costs that may be needed could include drilling a well, connecting to or installing a septic system, running power to the property, clearing land, road/driveway construction, grading for construction, permits and fees for well, septic, building, driveway, etc. The cost of each of these varies based by county and state.
 Doing your research on the approximate costs of the infrastructure needed on your land will help you prepare for your land purchase.

 9. Does the Timber Have Any Value?

 If you are interested in cutting timber on the land you buy, find out if the timber has value.
 The minimum size for a merchantable timber tract is typically 25 acres.
 Value is affected by size and type of timber and accessibility to timber mills and loggers.
 A forester can determine the current value of standing timber by performing a timber cruise.
 Foresters have knowledge of area mills and loggers, can help you assess costs of harvest and make recommendations on how to manage the stand for future harvest.
-To find a forester, contact your state environmental agency, the Association of Consulting Foresters, the Georgia Forestry Commission or the South Carolina Forestry Commission.
+To find a forester, contact your state environmental agency, the Association of Consulting Foresters, the Georgia Forestry Commission, the North Carolina Forestry Commission, or the South Carolina Forestry Commission.

 10. What are Your Plans for Financing?